Representing St. Louis Motorcycle Accident Victims

 - Due to your injuries, you sustained measurable damages, whether economic or non-economic or both

-Under Missouri’s comparative negligence laws, you do not need to prove that the other party was entirely at fault for the accident.
+Under our state’s comparative negligence laws, you do not need to prove that the other party was entirely at fault for the accident.
 In fact, because the state follows pure comparative negligence laws, you don’t even have to show that the other party was mostly at fault for the accident—only that they played some role in causing the accident that left you injured.
 If a court or law enforcement officer finds you to be partially at fault for the accident, your at-fault percentage will reduce your total recovery.
 For example, if a jury decides that you were 40 percent to blame for the crash and your total recovery would be $10,000, you will only be able to actually receive up to 60 percent of that amount, or $6,000.

 Products liability lawsuits allege that malfunctioning motorcycle equipment, such as brakes or helmets, failed to function as marketed.
 These claims might involve manufacturing defects, like impurities in the materials resulting in sudden failures or improper product designs.
 Products liability claims generally settle with the liable designer, manufacturer, or commercial seller.
 Some motorcycle accident claims involve driver negligence, which caused the crash, and products liability claims for safety equipment failures resulting in exacerbated injuries.
 Injured riders might recover financial damages from negligent corporations and drivers in such cases.